uutils/sed/README.md

 ## Extensions
 ### GNU
 * Command-line arguments can be specified in long (`--`) form.
+* Spaces can precede a regular expression modifier.

+### BSD and GNU
+* The second address in a range can be specified as a relative address with +N.

 ### Other
 * Unicode characters can be specified in regular expression pattern, replacement